ejkim25/ejkim25/README.md

 ## Hi there 👋

+I’m **Angelin Kim**, with a background in **data analysis, quantitative modelling, and machine learning**.
+I am currently exploring **AI-native development** and building AI-powered applications that turn ideas into practical projects.

+My repositories reflect my learning journey and projects across **AI, data, and software development**.

+* 🌱 I recently built [Korea Live Music Guide](https://korea-live-music-guide.vercel.app), an AI-integrated web application that helps international visitors discover concerts and live music experiences in South Korea.
+It is an ongoing project exploring how AI can enhance personalised recommendations and user experiences.
+* 🌍 Outside of technology, I enjoy singing, reading, learning languages, and exploring new creative skills.
+I’m currently learning Japanese and hope to learn the drums someday.

 <!--
 **ejkim25/ejkim25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.